Who am I?

 For many years I worked as a youth and family counselor in the U.S. and overseas.

 Rainbow Boys was my first published novel.
 Since then, I've written a heap of other stories.
 I hope you read and like them all. :-)

 Alex Sanchez has published eight novels, including the American Library Association “Best Book for Young Adults” Rainbow Boys and Lambda Award-winning So Hard to Say.

 His novel Bait won the Tomas Rivera Mexican-American Book Award and the Florida Book Award Gold Medal for Young Adult fiction.

-Currently Alex is writing a graphic novel for DC Comics, due out in Aug 2020.
+Alex's newest book, You Brought Me the Ocean, is a graphic novel from DC Comics.
 He has a master’s degree in guidance and counseling and worked for many years as a youth and family counselor.
 You can read a full bio below.

 Find out about having me speak to your school, college, library, or conference, here.

 Alex Sanchez - The Full Scoop (Extended Bio)